 Another bonus of the GMAC policy is that schools will not see any indication that you cancelled or reinstated one or more scores.
 This takes a lot of stress off the test-taker and allows schools to only see the GMAT scores you want to share.

 If you do not have time, motivation, or a proper prep plan to improve your score, think long and hard about whether you should cancel the score.
-Remember that Kaplan guarantees a higher GMAT score if you prep with us.

 Selecting Your GMAT Section Order